Battle for Tripoli gives chance to IS

 “The divisions give terrorists an unexpected opportunity to mobilise and reorganise,” said Khaled al-Montasser, a professor of international studies who lectures at Libyan universities.

-The threat Jihadists pose was highlighted in a statement on Thursday by the GNA, which also blamed Haftar’s offensive for giving groups like IS another chance to regroup.
+The threat jihadists pose was highlighted in a statement Thursday by the GNA, which also blamed Haftar´s offensive for giving groups like IS another chance to regroup.

 “GNA forces continue to repel the Haftar militias but their attacks... destabilise our country and allow terrorist groups like Daesh to re-emerge,” it said using an Arabic acronym for IS.